Minimalist and Frugal, Is There Really Much of a Difference?

 Minimalism: Minimalists aim to create more time for meaningful experiences and personal growth.

-By owning fewer possessions and simplifying their lives, they free up time for activities that bring fulfillment.
+Owning fewer possessions and simplifying their lives free up time for fulfilling activities.

-Frugality: Frugal individuals often spend time researching and comparing prices to find the best deals.
+Frugality: Frugal individuals often research and compare prices to find the best deals.

 While this can be time-consuming, they consider it a worthwhile trade-off to save money.